Regulations foreign materials

 Materials which are not or hardly used are avoided by the department.

-All possible abnormalities are registered.
+All possible are registered.

 Where necessary, materials are numbered to allow better possible control.